How to Register Your Marriage in Korea (혼인신고): A Step-by-Step Guide

 Witness section incomplete.
 The ID number of one or both witnesses is missing or illegible on the form.
 Every field in the witness section must be filled in.

 Apostille or legalization missing (Path C only).
-For marriages registered abroad, the foreign marriage certificate must be apostilled or consularly legalized.
-A plain certified copy without authentication is not accepted.
+For marriages registered abroad, ask whether the foreign marriage certificate needs apostille or consular legalization for use in Korea.

 Frequently asked questions